-Niles A. Elber is a member in Caplin & Drysdale's Washington, D.C. office.
-He has been with the firm since 2004.
-Prior to joining the firm, Mr. Elber spent five years practicing with a boutique tax firm in Charlotte, North Carolina where he advised clients on a variety of tax planning and controversy matters.
+Niles A. Elber, a Member in Caplin & Drysdale's Washington, D.C., office, has been with the firm since 2004.
+Mr. Elber helps U.S. taxpayers (residing in the U.S. and abroad) resolve or minimize their civil and criminal tax problems, as well as assists clients who need to come into compliance with their U.S. tax obligations.
+Prior to joining the firm, Mr. Elber spent five years practicing with a boutique tax firm in Charlotte, North Carolina, where he advised clients on a variety of tax planning and controversy matters.

-Mr. Elber has also worked extensively on both IRS criminal investigation division and grand jury criminal tax investigations.
-With respect to both his civil and criminal tax work, Mr. Elber has particular experience in directing substantial forensic accounting projects and in guiding clients through summons and subpoena compliance involving large document productions.
-A unique and quickly growing part of Mr. Elber's practice is advising clients on efficient means of responding to government requests for electronic records.
+Mr. Elber works extensively on both IRS CI and federal grand jury tax investigations.
+With respect to both his civil and criminal tax work, he has particular experience in directing substantial forensic accounting projects and in guiding clients through summons and subpoena compliance involving large-scale document productions.

 An avid speaker, Mr. Elber lectures on topics involving offshore reporting and tax enforcement, representing taxpayers before the IRS, and sentencing issues arising from criminal tax cases.
 He is a former ABA Nolan Fellow, which honors a select group of outstanding young tax lawyers from across the nation who have shown significant contribution, service, and leadership.
 Mr. Elber is also recognized by his peers with a Martindale-Hubbell® AV® Preeminent™ rating.